Khloe Kardashian Slammed For Alleged ‘Photoshop’ In Fresh Wave Of Post-Tristan Attacks

 Just days after disabling comments on her Instagram following The Hollywood Gossip‘s report of Photoshop accusations, Khloe Kardashian is once again under fire.
-With her fresh split from Tristan Thomspon still dominating headlines, the Keeping Up With The Kardashians star is now a “single mom” – something that Page Six confirms Kim Kardashian having said on February 21, 2019.
+With her fresh split from Tristan Thomspon still dominating headlines, the Keeping Up With The Kardashians star is now a “single mom” – something that Page Six confirms Kim Kardashian said on February 21, 2019.

 Khloe is no stranger to Photoshop accusations.
 On March 8, Khloe disabled comments on her Instagram account following a string of replies that included questions of a head “so big in relation to the rest of your body.”
 The image in question showed Khloe climbing a staircase in a crystal-adorned bodysuit, but fans were uncertain as to how much reality they were seeing.